-Alex is a graduate of Westminster Theological Seminary and a lecturer, teacher and blogger with a focus on the intersection of faith and LGBT identities.
-He has spoken and taught at numerous New York City churches, including Fifth Avenue Presbyterian Church, Christ Church United Methodist, Trinity Baptist Church, and many other churches and venues.
+Alex, a graduate of Westminster Theological Seminary, is a lecturer, teacher and blogger with a focus on the intersection of faith and LGBTQ identities.
+He has spoken and taught at numerous New York City churches and other venues including Fifth Avenue Presbyterian Church, Christ Church United Methodist, Trinity Baptist Church.

 In addition to the talks listed below, Alex developed and teaches from a 13-week course on OT messianic prophecies that were fulfilled at the first coming of Christ.
-OT messianic prophecy and NT fulfillment is one of the most compelling evidences of the Christian faith.
+Alex believes OT messianic prophecy and NT fulfillment is one of the most compelling evidences of the Christian faith.
 Each of the 13 classes in the series focuses on a specific line of OT messianic prophecy.
-Included are classes on: (1) Prophecies of his Ancestry, (2) Prophecies of his Pre-Existence, (3) Prophecies of his Birth, (4) Prophecies of his Ministry, (5) Prophecies of his Dual Nature, (6) Prophecies of his Death, (7) Prophecies of his Resurrection, and more.
-Each class examines the respective OT predictions and demonstrates how each finds its ultimate fulfillment in Christ in the NT.
+Among the classes are: (1) Prophecies of his Ancestry, (2) Prophecies of his Pre-Existence, (3) Prophecies of his Birth, (4) Prophecies of his Ministry, (5) Prophecies of his Dual Nature, (6) Prophecies of his Death, (7) Prophecies of his Resurrection, and more.
+Each examines the respective OT predictions and demonstrates how and where they find their ultimate fulfillment in Christ in the NT.

-- Enter the biblical world and discover what the so called “gay texts” are addressing in their own time and place.
+- Enter the biblical world and discover what the so called “clobber passages” are addressing in their own time and place.

 - Learn the two scientific and common-sense rules by which opinions about any biblical passage are tested by objective means.